RanWei1987/E_coli_Evolution/README.md

 testing: scatter plot of simulation vs. lab data in testing

 **Files (functions) used:**
+**Merged_Data_4.csv**: the database with bacteria gene expression profile and environmental parameters
+**Main_new_C.R**: the main workflow of simulation
-**Main**: the main workflow of simulation, using all the functions below
+**Main_new_C_par.R**: the main workflow of simulation, implemented with Rcpp package parallel computing features
+**Train_SA_C.cpp**: the training function using simulated annealing to find out a optimal solution, implemented in C++ to accelerate computing
+**Func_Support.R**: all supportive functions, including:
-**GetpBad**: test the change of pbad in a preliminary run with increasing values of candidate initial temperature and decreasing end temperature, and return the best range of temperature
+*GetpBad*: test the change of pbad in a preliminary run with increasing values of candidate initial temperature and decreasing end temperature, and return the best range of temperature
-**Preprocessing, Ins_right, Delete**: for any gene A, insert a new column 'A_normal'.
+*Preprocessing, Ins_right, Delete*: for any gene A, insert a new column 'A_normal'.
 For any experiment that has no mutations (deletion, insertion, SNP and replication) on the gene A, its value of A_normal is 1
-**Kfold, None_zero_idx_same, Shuffle**: divide the data according to the papers they are from.
+*Kfold, None_zero_idx_same, Shuffle*: divide the data according to the papers they are from.
 For each paper that contributes num_exp samples to the dataset, a floor(num_exp/K) will be kept for testing
-**Train_SA**: the main body of simulated annealing
-**Validate**: apply the G and E matrices to testing data
+*Validate*: apply the G and E matrices to testing data
-**Draw**: draw the figures of "training" and "testing"
+*Draw*: draw the figures of "training" and "testing"

 **Brief introdution:**
 The growth rates of E.coli are co-determined by the environmental conditions and genetics.
 Some environmental conditions (supplementation of nutrients and maintenance of physiological pH in the medium) are beneficial, some are not.
 E.coli also constantly evolves by mutating their genomes.
 In general, the mutations are random, leading to beneficial or detrimental outcomes, but those carrying beneficial mutations could outgrow those carrying bad ones and become dominant.
 Therefore, the growth rate is a good metric of microorganisms' adaption to the environments.
 Modeling the interaction of environments and genetics to predict the growth rates under such situations is our goal.